elgalu/octopress/source/_posts/2014-04-03-run-protractor-against-internet-explorer-vm.markdown

 You may need to retry this download a few times since Windows security scan gives troubles sometimes.

-## Step 4 - Disable protected mode on IE options among other things
+<h2 id="step4">Step 4 - Disable protected mode on IE options among other things</h2>

 Go to Internet explorer options, follow these screen shots to get all setup: